Static WordPress is a version of your site that embeds images and files directly onto flattened pages.

 You can also head to the post/page and hit the “Delete from Headless” button to remove it without a Full Site Push.

-Contact us to get a diagnosis.
+Contact us to get a diagnosis if you’re continuing to see issues.

 SEO Plugins are notorious for not writing robots.txt to the public root folder.